DevExpress/testcafe/CONTRIBUTING.md

 -   Poor quality code.
 -   Other [development priorities](https://testcafe.io/402949/roadmap) may take precedence.

 We merge pull requests after the changes are documented.
-If you want to document a new capability, write a comment with your description to a pull request.
-Please, follow the [guidelines](#guidelines) during the writing.
+If you want to document a new capability, add a comment with the description to the pull request.
+Review our [writing guidelines](#guidelines) before you proceed.

 ## Contribute to Documentation

-Users can't submit documentation pull requests because TestCafe stores [documentation](https://testcafe.io/documentation) in the private repository.
+Users can't submit documentation pull requests because TestCafe stores [documentation](https://testcafe.io/documentation) in a private repository.
 To notify the team of an inaccuracy in the docs, create a [Github issue](https://github.com/DevExpress/testcafe/issues/new) with the `AREA: docs` label.

 #### Guidelines

-TestCafe team adheres to a set of writing guidelines and practices that make our docs easy to read.
-When you submit a comment about a new capability or a new issue of an inaccuracy, please, follow the main rules:
+TestCafe team adheres to a set of writing guidelines that make our docs easy to read.
+Follow these rules when you submit written content:

--   You don't use gerunds, passive voice and past tense
+-   Avoid gerunds, passive voice, and past tense.
+-   Avoid double negatives.
+-   Avoid ambiguity, weasel words, and jargon.
+-   Avoid vague and confusing references between a pronoun and its antecedent.
+-   Be descriptive rather than prescriptive.
--   Every sentence expresses a single idea
+-   Keep your sentences short and simple.
+Make sure that each sentence only expresses a single idea.
--   You don't needlessly repeat the same piece of information
+-   Do not needlessly repeat the same piece of information.
+-   If possible, include interactive examples (codes samples, screenshots, etc).

 When the suggestions satisfy the above rules, it helps TestCafe team to update the documentation quicker.